CloudLabs-MOC/AI-102-AIEngineer/Instructions/04-use-a-container.md

       >**Note:** You don't need to execute the command in the note section below; simply read it.

       > **Note**: In this exercise, you've deployed the Azure AI services container image for text translation to an Azure Container Instances (ACI) resource.
 You can use a similar approach to deploy it to a *[Docker](https://www.docker.com/products/docker-desktop)* host on your own computer or network by running the following command (on a single line) to deploy the language detection container to your local Docker instance, replacing *&lt;yourEndpoint&gt;* and *&lt;yourKey&gt;* with your endpoint URI and either of the keys for your Azure AI services resource.
-      > The command will look for the image on your local machine, and if it doesn't find it there it will pull it from the *mcr.microsoft.com* image registry and deploy it to your Docker instance.
+      > The command will look for the image on your local machine, and if it doesn't find it there, it will pull it from the *mcr.microsoft.com* image registry and deploy it to your Docker instance.
 When deployment is complete, the container will start and listen for incoming requests on port 5000.

       ```
       docker run --rm -it -p 5000:5000 --memory 12g --cpus 1 mcr.microsoft.com/azure-cognitive-services/textanalytics/language:latest Eula=accept Billing=<yourEndpoint> ApiKey=<yourKey>